 How to Set a Chart Type

 Monfex trading platform supports all of the most popular chart types, including Bars, Japanese candlesticks, Heikin Ashi, Line and Area.
-You can switch between the chart types using the Charts menu, located on the toolbar.
+You can switch between the chart types using the Charts menu.

 How to Set a Chart Timeframe

 A timeframe is a time interval of prices used to build a chart of a cryptocurrency.
 This is the time of one bar or candlestick, depending on which chart type you select.

 There are 9 chart timeframes from one minute to one month available in the trading platform.
 You can switch between the timeframes using the Timeframe menu.